Skip to content

 The path to becoming a Minnesota game warden follows five core steps:

-1. Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + 2-year degree or experience), and a clean background for Minnesota.
+1. Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + 2-year degree or experience, and a clean record are the entry bar in Minnesota.

-2. Complete education or qualifying experience — High school diploma + 2-year degree or experience.
+2. Satisfy the education or experience requirement — High school diploma + 2-year degree or experience.

-3. Apply and pass the entrance exams — Minnesota Department of Natural Resources administers a written exam, physical agility test, oral interview, and background investigation.
+3. Submit your application and clear the exam battery — The Minnesota Department of Natural Resources, Enforcement Division stages a written test, physical agility assessment, oral board, and background investigation.

-4. Graduate from the academy — Complete the Minnesota Conservation Officer Training ( Skills / Academy program) program.
+4. Earn your academy diploma — Finish the Minnesota Conservation Officer Training ( Skills / Academy program) program.

 For the full nationwide walkthrough, see our how to become a game warden guide.